 The City of Northglenn Economic Development staff is available to discuss the concerns you may have about the impacts on your business as a result of COVID-19.
-Many resources are also available as our county, state, and country contend with the impacts of COVID-19 to assist businesses:

 *This page will be updated as new information and resources become available.